 Missing carbapenemase results.
 Lack of carbapenemase testing results (MHT/CarbaNP, molecular panels, PCR).
 Facilities may be performing carbapenemase testing but not sending results to PHAs.
 This results in PHAs not knowing the resistance mechanism for CRE cases and needing to contact facilities to find out the testing mechanism.
 Some labs may report these results in comments.
 Reports may say “carbapenemase production” without including what tests were used to come to that conclusion, or the lab may not have run the appropriate tests.

+Recommendation: PHAs contact facilities to identify type of performed tests and laboratory procedures for antibiotic resistance testing.

 Unclear if carbapenemase test was actually performed (“Demonstrates production of a carbapenemase” but no evidence of that) (from MA)

+Recommendation: PHAs contact facilities to identify type of performed tests and laboratory procedures for antibiotic resistance testing.

 Reported as a CRE but there are no carbapenem susceptibilities mapped (from MA).
 We have several hospital facilities that send out their tests to a reference lab.
 The reference lab is not able to send their susceptibilities through our legacy ELR feed.
 The hospital is unable to incorporate the susceptibilities into the EMR/ELR system as well.
 Electronic information gap.
 MA has to contact the hospital for susceptibilities or if we know the current guidelines are in effect then we can accept the S, I , R results.
 We also sometimes don’t even receive the S, I, R results which means you have to take it on face value from that facility what they are reporting is in fact a CRE (UMASS Memorial).